arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP Cell

-The `VP Cell` command <!-- REF _command_.VP_Cell.Summary -->returns a new range object referencing a specific cell<!-- END REF -->.

->This command is intended for ranges of a single cell.
-To create a range object for multiple cells, use the [VP Cells](#vp-cells) command.

 <!-- REF _command_.VP_Cell.Syntax -->**VP Cell** ( *vpAreaName* : Text { ; *sheet* : Longint } )  : Object<!-- END REF -->

 <!-- REF _command_.VP_Cell.Params -->